 2. Do your due diligence

 Perhaps the more important is to look into two things: the company and its assets.
-The company must have proven track record in the industry, and it has the trust and made a reputation among peers.
+Indeed, the company must have proven track record in the industry.
+More importantly, it has the trust and made a reputation among peers.

 What have you heard about their expertise?
 Are they good property managers?
 Are their buildings well taken care of?
 How do they do their job in terms of making sure occupancy is at optimum?